McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 }
 {% endraw %}
 ```
 So far, our code creates an `AppBar` component with the McMaster logo on the left hand side along with the title of our application (MacApp).
 Medium and large displays will show the full-sized McMaster logo, whereas small displays will only show the McMaster crest.
-We use the `sx` and `md` breakpoints in the `display` field of the `sx` prop to determine which component should b rendered on small and medium displays respectively.
+We use the `sx` and `md` breakpoints in the `display` field of the `sx` prop to determine which component should be rendered on small and medium displays respectively.
 The title is a button that can be clicked to go back to the main index page of our application, which in this case is the 'Hello World!' page.
 Notice that the navigation bar has two `Typography` components containing the title of our application.
-The first `Typography` component is used for medium-sized screen (e.g., tablets, laptops, desktop computers, etc.) whereas the second `Typography` component is used for small screens (e.g., smartphones).
-On small screens, we render a `MacIconNavButton` component that open an app drawer that houses the navigation links that we will add at a later stage in this workshop.
-The `toggleDrawer` function is used to handle opening and closing the app drawer shown in the navigation bar on small-sized screens.
+The first `Typography` component is used for medium-sized screens (e.g., tablets, laptops, desktop computers, etc.) whereas the second `Typography` component is used for small screens (e.g., smartphones).
+On small screens, we render a `MacIconNavButton` component that opens an app drawer containing the navigation links that we will add at a later stage in this learning module.
+The `toggleDrawer` function is used to handle opening and closing the app drawer shown in the navigation bar on small screens.

 ### Import and Use `Navbar`
 The navigation bar should appear on all pages of our website.
 As such, we will import and use it in the `_app.tsx` file, given that components used in this file are shown on all pages.